In Brief

 Forget the acronym.
 Forget that anyone ever called these "Calvinism."
 We are going to do something dangerously simple: read what the Bible says about how people get saved, and follow the logic wherever it leads.
 These five truths are the five walls of a single room, and the name of that room is Grace.
 Remove one wall and the room collapses.
-Keep all five and you are standing inside the most beautiful, terrifying, and liberating reality the human mind can encounter.
+Keep all five and the walls hold — and you find you are not the architect standing outside admiring the structure, but the one who was carried in and set down safe.

 The Room You Have Been Avoiding